Tuesday, June 30, 2015

 “Why don’t we play board games together?
 Or maybe we can sing some Christmas carols by the fireplace?”
 Scarlett said.
 “Why can’t we be a family?”

-“He’s probably afraid to come over and decided to stay home,” Scarlett said, grabbing her winter jacket, scarf, hat, and gloves.
+“He’s probably afraid to come over and decided to stay home,” Scarlett said.
+She grabbed her winter jacket, scarf, hat, and gloves.

-“There’s a blizzard outside,” Scarlett’s father said, burping again.
+“There’s a blizzard outside,” Scarlett’s father said.
+He burped again, this time louder than before.
 “Don’t go out there.
 You might freeze to death!”

 “Maybe I’ll build an igloo and sit in it,” Scarlett said.
 “It would be better than listening to everyone argue and fight on Christmas Day!”

-Despite her father’s protest, Scarlett headed into the snowy outdoors, slamming the front door shut, and the whole house shook.
-One snowflake fell after the other, creating a windy winter blizzard.
+Despite her father’s protest, Scarlett headed into the snowy outdoors.
+She slammed the front door shut, and the whole house shook.
+In silence, she watched the winter sky as one snowflake fell after the other, creating a windy blizzard.

-“Why can’t Christmas just be fun?” she said, plopping herself on the cold winter ground.
+“Why can’t Christmas just be fun?” she said, as she plopped herself on the cold winter ground.
+She laid down, moved her arms and legs back and forth, and made an angel in the snow.

-Up to her ears in snow, Nathan and her mother peered at her from the window inside the warm house.
+Up to her ears in snow, Scarlett peered at Nathan and her mother standing by the window inside the warm house.
 Nathan stuck out his tongue at Scarlett and made an ugly face that no one would want to see.
+Scarlett closed her eyes and refused to look at his mean expression.

-“A real friend for Christmas would be a good gift!”
+“I wish for a real friend for Christmas as a gift!”
 Scarlett said to the heavens.

-Then Scarlett looked up in the sky, noticing a large snowflake growing larger and larger.
-It transformed into a snowman descending with a parachute.
+Then, Scarlett looked up in the sky.
+She noticed a big snowflake growing larger and larger.
+As it got closer to Scarlett, she could tell that it was a snowman descending to the ground with a parachute on his back.

 “You said you needed a Christmas friend, Scarlett,” the Snowman said.
 “Well, my name is Snowflake Blizzard.
 We’ll be the best of friends that there could be!”

 “What if you melt?”
-Scarlett said, touching Snowflake to make sure that he was real.
+Scarlett said.
+She touched Snowflake to make sure that he was real.

-“I don’t melt until midnight, Scarlett,” Snowflake said.
+“I won’t melt for now!
+I can stay until morning, Scarlett,” Snowflake said.
 “I’m your Christmas wish come true!
 A billion snowflakes came together to make one big snowman!”

 “It’s been a really hard day,” Scarlett said.
 “Everybody makes fun of me!
 I tried dressing like an elf, but no one in my family is ever nice.”

 “Well, we’ll just see about that, won’t we, my friend?”
-Snowflake said, waddling toward the Lees’ front door.
+Snowflake said.
+He waddled toward the Lees’ front door.

 “I don’t know if you want to go inside there,” Scarlett said.
-“It might be dangerous!”
+“My family can be mean.
+It’s also warm in the house, and you might melt.”

-“I am Snowflake Blizzard, and I have come for some Christmas fun!” the Snowman said, blowing his cool breath across the family.
+“I am Snowflake Blizzard, and I have come for some Christmas fun!” the Snowman said.
+As he blew his cool breath across the family, their faces became clear and bright.
 “As long as I’m here, we’re going to be kind to one another.”

 The entire family was mesmerized by the Snowman’s presence, not able to fight or argue anymore.
-Scarlett’s mother collapsed in the living room rocking chair with exhaustion at the thought of her family behaving.
+Scarlett’s mother collapsed in the living room rocking chair with relief.

-“I’m going to teach you ‘The Snowflake Blizzard Song,’ so that you can sing it long after I’ve gone!” the Snowman said, smiling at Scarlett.
+“I’m going to teach you ‘The Snowflake Blizzard Song,’ so that you can sing it long after I’ve gone!” the Snowman said.
+He smiled at Scarlett and hummed its tune.

 All at once, Mr. Lee and his children sang Snowflake’s song and transformed into new people.
 The children cleaned up the dirty dishes and the crumpled wrapping paper for their mom, and their dad even helped them.
+They also straightened the lopsided Christmas tree.
 Mr. Lee turned off the television news and the blaring rap music.
 Instead, he lit a fire in the fireplace.
 Each of the children gathered ‘round him to play jacks, cards, and board games.

-“Oh, my, it’s getting warm in here!”
-Snowflake said to Scarlett, taking off his scarf.
+“Oh, my, it is getting a bit warm in here!”
+Snowflake said to Scarlett.

-“I’m so glad that you were our Christmas visitor,” Scarlett said, handing him a tray of ice cubes.
-“It’s been sort of a flurry of excitement!”
+“I’m so glad that you were our Christmas visitor,” Scarlett said.
+She handed him a red popsicle.
+She also grabbed one from the icebox for herself.
+“It’s been a flurry of excitement!”

-“Well, it’s not over yet,” Snowflake said, grabbing Scarlett and dancing across the kitchen to the sounds of the crackling fireplace.
+“Well, it’s not over yet,” Snowflake said.
+He grabbed Scarlett and danced across the kitchen to the sounds of the crackling fireplace.
+Before it roared into a larger fire, Scarlett threw some water on it to douse the flames.
+She wanted to keep Snowflake with her as long as possible.

 Not too long after that, the entire Lee family bustled to sleep, safe and sound.